 (c) Western Mass RLC, August 2020: info@westernmassrlc.org

-In keeping with RIPPLE’s tradition of offering night time support groups we have chosen Friday nights at 7:00PM for our meetings.
+In keeping with RIPPLE’s tradition of offering night time support groups we have chosen Wednesday, Friday, and Sunday nights at starting at 8:00PM for our meetings.
 We strive to make sure our meeting space is as safe for our participants as possible, this is true of both our in person and virtual groups.
-Given the topic of conversation and the emotions involved when discussing suicide we do require anyone wishing to attend to pre register.
+Given the topic of conversation and the emotions involved when discussing suicide we do require anyone wishing to attend to pre-register.
 Contact Jeffrey Santo at RockingRecovery.org@gmail.com for more information.
 The registration is one time only, once you have the zoom link you are welcome to attend whenever you feel the need to do so.

 The Alternatives to Suicide support groups that are held throughout Connecticut, both in-person and virtually, are networked through Toivo, an initiative of Advocacy Unlimited.